Sector 62, Noida

 There can be a certain discomfort in this process.
 Being told that something is not working is never easy.
 But over time, this becomes the turning point in preparation.

-How does this UPSC Mentorship Batch Online help with consistency?
+How does this UPSC Mentorship Batch Online will help me with consistency?

-- Clearly defined daily targets so the student does not lose focus
+• Clearly defined daily targets so student does not lose focus

-- Assignments for answer writing given at regular intervals
+• Assignments for answer writing which are given to students at regular intervals

 This does not mean rigidity.
 There is room for adjustment based on individual pace.
 But the larger idea is to ensure that preparation does not become random.

 Over time, this kind of environment builds a certain rhythm.
-Once that rhythm is established, consistency becomes easier.
+And once that rhythm is established, consistency becomes easier.

 How is this One-to-One Mentorship for UPSC different?